simdjson/simdjson/.github/ISSUE_TEMPLATE/bug_report.md

  - Compiler [e.g. Apple clang version 11.0.3 (clang-1103.0.32.59) x86_64-apple-darwin19.4.0]
  - Version [e.g. 22]

+We support up-to-date 64-bit ARM and x64 FreeBSD, macOS, Windows and Linux systems.
+Please ensure that your configuration is supported before labelling the issue as a bug.
+In particular, we do not support legacy 32-bit systems.

 **Indicate whether you are willing or able to provide a bug fix as a pull request**